Want to know how you are doing so far? Or what you need to get this year to achieve that 2:1 or 1st you are aiming for?

 If your programme has 10 credit modules, please download the Excel spreadsheet from the link and use the more comprehensive 10 credit calculator (sheet two of the spreadsheet).

-Most students can have one 20 credit module mark compensated each year (if it fails but is above 30%) - unless you are on an NMC course (Adult Nursing, Child Nursing, Mental Health Nursing and Midwifery) or studying Social Work or Paramedic Science then all modules must be 40% or over.
+Most students can have one 20 credit module mark compensated* each year if it fails but is above 30% (if the total average of all modules is above 40 but one is between 30-39 it can be compensated.
+But you must get above 40% average overall.) - unless you are on an NMC course (Adult Nursing, Child Nursing, Mental Health Nursing and Midwifery) or studying Social Work or Paramedic Science then all modules must be 40% or over.
 Please note that the pass mark for Masters level is usually 50%.

 This tool is a Students' Union tool, this is not an official University tool and all degree classifications are determined by the official Exam Board results released by the University.
 For students on some programmes your results may be calculated differently or there may be specific pass requirements for your programme / professional registration.